Solicited and unsolicited feedback from customers can be used by organizations to foster business improvements and transform the customer experience.

 - Usability tests

-Using information from customer feedback, companies can gain valuable insights essential to improving their brand, products, services, and overall customer experience.
+Using information from customer feedback, companies can gain holistic, richer insights essential to improving their brand, products, services, and overall customer experience.

-Through effective customer experience management, businesses that are able to monitor and manage customer feedback also have a more complete understanding of their customers and can easily measure satisfaction and build customer loyalty.
+Through effective customer experience management, companies that are able to monitor and manage customer feedback also have a more complete understanding of their customers and can easily measure satisfaction and build customer loyalty.

 It’s useful to classify customer feedback based on how it is generated or collected.
 Key differences between solicited and unsolicited feedback mean that you must be able to strike the right balance and successfully manage both.